Appeal A Denied Schengen Visa Application: Appeal Letter

 I'm writing to appeal the denial of my Schengen visa, which I received on [date].
 On [date you filed your application], I applied for a [type of Schengen visa you applied for] from [country Embassy where you applied for a visa].

 The reason for my Schengen Visa being rejected were as follow:

 [Enter the reasons provided by the Schengen Visa rejection letter]

-I believe that the consulate/embassy of [in my case: Greece] was wrong to reject my Schengen visa application, for the following reasons [why you feel your visa shouldn’t have been rejected].
+I believe that the consulate/embassy of [in my case: Greece] was wrong to reject my Schengen application, for the following reasons [why you feel your visa shouldn’t have been rejected].

 I would be grateful if you could reconsider my Schengen Visa application.
-To help you make a more informed decision, I have attached additional supporting documents that will help strengthen the reason of my trip.
+To help you make a more informed decision, I have attached additional supporting documents that will help strengthen the reason for my trip.

 Please contact me if you have any further questions.